TULIP POPLARS

 Liriodendron tulipifera

-aka American tulip tree / yellow poplar
+aka American Tulip tree / yellow poplar / Canoewood Tree

 Tulip Poplar is a fast growing hardwood tree, native to the Appalachian Mtns all the way to Central Florida: zones 4-9.